awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 1. Choose **Save**\.

- For more information about security groups, see [Security groups for your VPC](VPC_SecurityGroups.md)\.

-**To get the AWS prefix list name, ID, and IP address range for an AWS service using the command line or API**
+**To get the prefix list name, ID, and IP address range for an AWS service using the command line or API**
 + [describe\-prefix\-lists](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-prefix-lists.html) \(AWS CLI\)
 + [Get\-EC2PrefixList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2PrefixList.html) \(AWS Tools for Windows PowerShell\)
 + [DescribePrefixLists](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-DescribePrefixLists.html) \(Amazon EC2 Query API\)

-## Modifying a gateway endpoint<a name="modify-gateway-endpoint"></a>
+## Modify a gateway endpoint<a name="modify-gateway-endpoint"></a>

 You can modify a gateway endpoint by changing or removing its policy, and adding or removing the route tables that are used by the endpoint\.

 If you want to migrate an existing Amazon S3 gateway endpoint to an interface endpoint, after you create the Amazon S3 interface endpoint, delete the Amazon S3 gateway endpoint\.
-For more information, see [Creating an interface endpoint](vpce-interface.md#create-interface-endpoint) and [Deleting a VPC endpoint](delete-vpc-endpoint.md)\.
+For more information, see [Create an interface endpoint](vpce-interface.md#create-interface-endpoint) and [Delete a VPC endpoint](delete-vpc-endpoint.md)\.

 **To change the policy associated with a gateway endpoint**